pipe-cd/pipecd/docs/rfcs/0014-multi-cluster-deployment-for-k8s.md

 **Rollback**

 Similarly, when rolling back, multiple environments are rolled back at the same time based on the information specified in `multiTarget`.
+If at least one of the rollback processes succeeds, we consider the rollback successful.
+This ensures that the rollback is executed for other environments even if one of the deployment environments is inaccessible.

 ```
 apiVersion: pipecd.dev/v1beta1